mahmed0715/test-assignment-mustak/README.md

 Hasura console is available at http://localhost:8080/console.

 To add migrations for new database tables, you would have to run Hasura console locally using [Hasura CLI](https://hasura.io/docs/latest/hasura-cli/overview/).# test-assignment-mustak

+Comment from Mustak
+- Used hasura cloud graphql endpoint, so no need to run docker compose up
+- run > yarn install
+- run > yarn start
+- in browser you will get project running on http://localhost:3000/
+- Add new products and see the list afterwards
+- The product list show products added in database,
+- The total product count and the sum of the stock are showin above the list with a Add Product button
+- No tests added